ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/decorators/template.md

 ## Component Decorators

-Ember components have several special properties which can be used to customize the component's element:
+Ember components have several special properties which can be used to customize the component's element and template:

+* `layout`
 * `tagName`
 * `classNames`
 * `classNameBindings`
 * `attributeBindings`

-While these will eventually be removed from the framework, they are still necessary today. `tagName` cannot be set directly on the instance of the class, and the others can be but won't work properly because the are _concatenated_ properties - they get merged with the value of their parent class:
+While these will eventually be removed from the framework, they are still necessary today. `tagName` and `layout` cannot be set directly on the instance of the class, and the others can be but won't work properly because the are _concatenated_ properties - they get merged with the value of their parent
+class:

 ```js
 const FooComponent = Component.extend({